wgordon17/tessera/CONTRIBUTING.md

 - List changed files (git does this)
 - Include detailed statistics (lines changed, etc.)
 - Add meta-commentary ("Generated with...", "Co-Authored-By...")
+- Document "benefits" or justifications (focus on the technical change)
+- Include irrelevant context (stars, contributors, popularity metrics)
+- Enumerate what changed (the diff shows this)
+- Explain file-by-file changes (git diff does this)

 ### Breaking Changes